What we do

 Our Recommendations for the Swiss Government on the Implementation of the CRPD in International Cooperation

-- Develop a strategy for the inclusion of persons with disabilities in Switzerland’s international development and humanitarian action by June 2022.
+- Develop guidelines for the inclusion of persons with disabilities in Switzerland’s international development and humanitarian action by June 2022.
 This should include DRR and consider the disproportionate consequences of COVID-19 on persons with disabilities.
-The strategy should translate into a plan of action with measurable and tangible targets and be mainstreamed across all other strategies in Switzerland’s international cooperation.
-The strategy must also be adequately resourced with personnel and budget, be regularly monitored and reported on in SDC’s annual reports and effectiveness reports, and should be both internal and external facing.
+The guidelines should translate into a plan of action with measurable and tangible targets and be mainstreamed across all other strategies in Switzerland’s international cooperation.
+The guidelines must also be adequately resourced with personnel and budget, be regularly monitored and reported on in SDC’s annual reports and effectiveness reports, and should be both internal and external facing.
 A twin-track approach must be adopted to ensure that Switzerland’s international cooperation efforts reach persons with disabilities both by targeting them and by mainstreaming their concerns.
 Special focus should be placed on those persons with disabilities that are most marginalized and underrepresented, including but not limited to: women, girls, boys, men, youth, elderly, LGBTIQ+, refugees, internally displaced, indigenous, persons with psychosocial disabilities, intellectual disabilities and deaf blindness.

 - Ensure that in line with the CRPD, the rights of persons with disabilities are mainstreamed into all newly developed or revised strategies of the Federal Department of Foreign Affairs on international cooperation and humanitarian aid.